Elis420/elis420.github.io/_posts/2025-09-23-vpc-full-system.md

 ![Endpoint Added to Route Table](/assets/img/vpc-project/vpc-endpoint-creating-endpoint-4-show-that-our-endpoint-has-been-added-to-route-table.png)

-- For this matter, we also have to create e role for this instance in order to be able to access S3 from it so in our EC2 Instances dashboard, right click our PrivateInstance, Security and press modify IAM Role
+- For this matter, we also have to create a role for this instance in order to be able to access S3 from within it so in our EC2 Instances dashboard, right click our PrivateInstance, Security and press modify IAM Role
 ![Modify IAM Role](/assets/img/vpc-project/vpc-endpoint-modify-iamrole-button-show.png)

 -  Now let's press on create IAM Role
 ![Create IAM Role](/assets/img/vpc-project/vpc-endpoint-modify-iam-role-press-create-iam-role.png)

-now in iam press create role
+Now in IAM press create role
 ![IAM Create Role](/assets/img/vpc-project/vpc-endpoint-iam-dashboard-create-role-button.png)

-select ec2 instance role
+Select ec2 instance role
 ![IAM Select EC2](/assets/img/vpc-project/vpc-endpoint-iam-role-creation-select-ec2.png)

 Now click on next, and for the policy select AmazonS3ReadOnlyAccess, and click on Next